-Once settled into the White House, she hired her press secretary, chief of staff, and East Wing, employee, which was unprecedented at the time.
+Once settled into the White House, she hired her press secretary, chief of staff, and East Wing employee, which was unprecedented.
 She was also quick to establish her purposes.
-She was involved in the Highway Beautification act in 1965.
-It was enacted to make the nation more picturesque, as it put restrictions on advertising that could be seen along the highway.
+She was involved in the Highway Beautification Act in 1965.
+It was enacted to make the nation more picturesque, restricting advertising that could be seen along the highway.

-She was also a great supporter of her husband's Head Start Project, which helped children under the age of five from low-income families to get support to lessen the war on poverty.
+She was also a great supporter of her husband's Head Start Project, which helped children under five from low-income families get support to lessen the war on poverty.

-She brought attention to the growing crisis of habitat and species loss long before it was trending.
+She brought attention to the growing habitat and species loss crisis long before it was trending.
 She also lent her voice, fighting for equality for women.
-This fight awarded her the Medal of Freedom in 1977, and she was given the Congressional Gold Medal in 1988.
+This fight awarded her the Medal of Freedom in 1977 and the Congressional Gold Medal in 1988.

 First Lady Jacqueline Kennedy

-The mere mention of Jackie O conjures up the iconic image of the stunning woman and the once wife and later widow to JFK.
-Yes, she was an icon of style, class and had an impeccable eye for design, but she was far more than that.
-She also had a love of horses, history, linguistics, literature, and she was committed to raising her children right in the White House.
+The mere mention of Jackie O conjures up the iconic image of the stunning woman, the once wife and later widow to JFK.
+Yes, she was an icon of style, class, and an impeccable eye for design, but she was far more than that.
+She also loved horses, history, linguistics, and literature and was committed to raising her children right in the White House.

-Jackie took on the daunting task of restoring her new home by returning historical artifacts, including paintings, furniture, and books, back to The White House.
+Jackie took on the daunting task of restoring her new home by returning historical artifacts to The White House, including paintings, furniture, and books.
 She recognized the depth and historical relevance far beyond aesthetics.
-Several significant pieces ended up back home at The White House because of her valiant efforts.
+Several significant pieces returned home at The White House because of her valiant efforts.

-She also founded The White House Historical Association, which created an Official White House Guidebook that had never existed previously.
-With the restoration nearly done, Jackie Kennedy did a then-rare behind the scenes sneak peek in her televised tour of The White House.
+She also founded The White House Historical Association, which created an Official White House Guidebook that had never existed.
+Jackie Kennedy did a then-rare behind-the-scenes sneak peek in her televised tour of The White House with the restoration nearly done.
 This tour led to an honorary Emmy Award.

-During her tenure at The White House, there were many celebrations, performances, and achievement displays.
-Not only were politicians commonly seen, so were musicians, poets, and artists.
+There were many celebrations, performances, and achievement displays during her tenure at The White House.
+Not only were politicians commonly seen, but so were musicians, poets, and artists.

-In 1963, she started work on the John F. Kennedy Library as a memorial to her late husband.
+In 1963, she started work on the John F. Kennedy Library to memorialize her late husband.
 Jackie Kennedy died in May of 1994 at the age of 64.

 First Lady Eleanor Roosevelt